Nǐ hǎo, shìjiè, behold Hong Kong !

 Although this looks like a single concrete building, it possesses a diverse culture since most of the living families are foreigners.
 More than 10 thousand people enter and exit the mansion and it is infamous for incubating shady businesses.
 However, in contrast to that, the first two floors are dedicated to shops selling clothes, computers, and boxes of cheap electronics such as mobile phones.
 In fact, 70% of the entire building is secured with 330 CCTV cameras.
 Thus, it’s not a place for everyone but it’s a safe accommodation for adventurous people.
 However, even if you do not wish to stay, you can always visit this building.

-6) Must visit in Hong Kong
+6) Must visit during Hong Kong travel

 6.1) Places to see in Hong Kong